777arc/textbook/content/digital_modulation.rst

 Question- Why can’t we directly transmit the ethernet signal shown in the figure above?
 There are many reasons, the biggest two being:

 1. Low frequencies require *huge* antennas
-2. Square waves take an excessive amount of spectrum for the bits per second, recall from the Frequency Domain chapter that sharp changes in time domain use a large amount of bandwidth/spectrum:
+2. Square waves take an excessive amount of spectrum for the bits per second, recall from the :ref:`freq-domain-chapter` chapter that sharp changes in time domain use a large amount of bandwidth/spectrum:

 .. image:: ../_static/square-wave.png
    :scale: 100 %